 If you work in sales and marketing, it can seem like an endless cycle of trying to talk to the right people, at the right time – with the right message.
 That’s why many professionals use CRM.

-CRMS, like Salesforce, provide the most opportunities for business growth as they free up precious time, improve leadership skills, and incorporate valuable lead insights.
+CRM software, like Salesforce, provides the most opportunities for business growth as it frees up precious time, improves leadership skills, and incorporates valuable lead insights.

-All in all, CRMS makes your life much easier.
+All in all, CRM software makes your life much easier.

 At the top of the CRM ladder is Salesforce, so we’ll be taking a deep dive into the features and versions it offers.
 This will allow you to make an educated decision about whether you should be using the Salesforce Lightning or Classic version.